-When it comes time to seed a new lawn or landscape, you have to take into account many factors, from the types of grass that grow best in your landscape to the appropriate planting techniques.
+When it comes time to seed a new lawn or landscape, you have to take into account many factors, from the types of grass that grow best in your landscape and hardiness zone to the appropriate planting techniques.
 One of the key considerations involves the effects of the temperature on the seed and the newly sprouted grass plants.
 Planting at the right time of year to avoid frost and intense heat will help to guarantee a healthy lawn or landscape.

-However, if the frost is not consistent, and the soil in which the grass seed sits goes through a series of freeze/thaw cycles, the moisture from the melting frost will collect around the seeds and can attract rot and mold, which can kill the grass seeds.
+However, if the frost is not consistent and the soil in which the grass seed sits goes through a series of freeze/thaw cycles, the moisture from the melting frost will collect around the seeds and can attract rot and mold, which can kill the grass seeds.
 Therefore a single, solid frost all winter will not kill seeds, but an irregular cycle of freezing and thawing can.

 Their roots are not thick enough or deep enough to avoid freezing when the surface of the soil freezes.
 When the roots freeze, they cannot take in water, and therefore cannot support the seedlings.
 The seedlings will die within days of a strong frost.

 The planting time to avoid these killing frosts varies depending on the type of grass you plant.
 Cool-season grasses grow best in late summer and early fall, when temperatures are gradually working their way down.
 They thrive in temperatures between 50 and 70 degrees Fahrenheit.